symfony/symfony-docs/components/phpunit_bridge.rst

         }
     }

-You used the :doc:`Symfony Stopwatch Component </components/stopwatch>` to calculate the duration time of your process, here 10 seconds.
+You calculated the duration time of your process using the Stopwatch utilities to :ref:`profile Symfony applications <profiling-applications>`.
 However, depending on the load of the server or the processes running on your local machine, the ``$duration`` could for example be ``10.000023s`` instead of ``10s``.